 - 1. Land at Airfield Farm, Leicester Road, as shown on the Policies Map, is allocated for a mix of Class B1, B2 and non-strategic B8 development.
-Development that complies with other relevant policies and meets the following requirements will be permitted: - a. access to the site to be determined in liaison with the County Highway Authority following a transport assessment taking into account neighbouring permissions and any improvements required to the Gallow Field Road/Leicester Road/ Bowden Road crossroads: - b. not detrimental to the delivery of the North West Market Harborough Strategic Development Area (SDA) and in general accordance with the SDA Master Plan; - c. provision of suitable footpath and cycle path links to the SDA and to services and facilities in Market Harborough; - d. a financial contribution fairly and reasonably related to the development to mitigate the impact of the scheme, where the impacts of the development taken cumulatively with other schemes would have a significantly adverse effect on the transport network; - e. parking provision, including cycle parking, and servicing for each development parcel to have regard to Leicestershire County Council Highway Design Guide; - f. each development parcel to be subject to approval and implementation of a userspecific travel plan; - g. identification and mitigation of any contaminated land; - h. archaeological and ecological assessment of the site and required mitigation; - i. layout and design to take account of the gas pipeline through the site; - j. provision of an adequate and appropriate landscape buffer, and any necessary noise attenuation, between the site and the SDA and to the north and western boundaries of the site: - k. provision of any required flood mitigation measures as identified by a flood risk assessment, together with a sustainable drainage system (SuDs) and the appropriate management of surface water run-off during construction and in perpetuity; - I. a layout and design that is shaped by a landscape visual impact assessment to ensure the development does not impact on wider views towards Market Harborough from Foxton village; and - m. provision of a suitable lighting scheme to minimise light pollution from the development.
+Development that complies with other relevant policies and meets the following requirements will be permitted: - a. access to the site to be from Gallow Field Road, and subject to a transport assessment taking into account neighbouring permissions and any improvements required to the Gallow Field Road/Leicester Road/Bowden Road crossroads; - b. not detrimental to the delivery of the North West Market Harborough Strategic Development Area (SDA) and in general accordance with the SDA Master Plan; - c. provision of suitable footpath and cycle path links to the SDA and to services and facilities in Market Harborough; - d. a financial contribution towards the mitigation measures outlined in the Market Harborough Transport Strategy; - e. parking provision, including cycle parking, and servicing for each development parcel to be in accordance with Leicestershire County Council 6Cs design guidance; - f. each development parcel to be subject to approval and implementation of a userspecific travel plan; - g. identification and mitigation of any contaminated land; - h. archaeological and ecological assessment of the site and required mitigation; - i. layout and design to take account of the gas pipeline through the site; - j. provision of an adequate and appropriate landscape buffer, and any necessary noise attenuation, between the site and the SDA and to the north and western boundaries of the site; - k. provision of any required flood mitigation measures as identified by a flood risk assessment, together with a sustainable drainage system (SuDs) and the appropriate management of surface water run-off during construction and in perpetuity; - I. a layout and design that is shaped by a landscape visual impact assessment to ensure the development does not impact on wider views towards Market Harborough from Foxton village; and - m.provision of a suitable lighting scheme to minimise light pollution from the development.

 14.8.1 The site is proposed for employment use alongside the permitted allocation of 1,500 dwellings at the North West Market Harborough SDA.
+The site is to be accessed from Gallow Field Road to the north of the site as opposed to the existing roundabout from

+Leicester Road used for the residential development.
 The site is an edge of town location and considered to be suitable for employment use at the northern entrance to the town.
 The site is relatively flat and open in appearance, bordered by the highways depot to the east and the proposed agricultural show ground to the west.
 North of Gallow Field Road, the land drops in level, with Gallow Field Road forming a ridge to the northern edge of the town.